Planet over Profit Help end exploitation by big business

 The new law we're campaigning for would give communities affected by corporate-driven deforestation a clear path to seek justice in UK courts.
 Communities could sue companies for harm to their environment, lives and livelihoods, with the burden of proof on companies to show they took all reasonable steps to prevent harm.

-Kickstart your campaign
+Keep your campaign going

 A summer of action